NCATSTranslator/TranslatorTechnicalDocumentation/content/teams/Exploring Agent.md

 #teams/exploring-agent

 [[teams/index|Back to Teams]]

-Exploring Agent is the team responsible for the [[BioThings Explorer|"Exploring Agent"]] autonomous relay agent.
+Exploring Agent is the team responsible for the [[BioThings Explorer]] autonomous relay agent.

 ## Exploring Agent PIs: